Franky Zapata: Zapata Racing Gear

 Zapata started with a budget of 20,000 euros to develop the Flyboard.
 After several prototypes, he finally managed to stabilize the flyboard by means of underfoot and a hand stabilization in the air.
 After patenting the invention, he presented the Flyboard for the first time during the World Cup in China.
-The first flights were recorded and posted on YouTube and received 2.5 million views in just 15 days.
+The first flights were recorded and posted on YouTube and received 2.5 million views in 15 days.

 In 2016, Zapata sold Zapata Racing (ZR) to U.S. defense contractor Implant Sciences.
 In 2017, he provided the U.S. Army with demonstrations of the Flyboard Air (jet-powered hoverboard).
 A July 2019 news report provided no indication of any serious interest as of that time for the flyboard technology.

 Hoverboard by ZR

-Hoverboard by ZR, invented in 2014, is a mix between a surfboard and a skateboard.
+Hoverboard by ZR, invented in 2014, was a mix between a surfboard and a skateboard.
 It is operated by a remote-controlled personal watercraft which powers a water pump.
 The hoverboard has been discontinued.

 JetPack by ZR

 The JetPack is powered by water pumped from a personal watercraft (under remote control) via a tube connected to two nozzles on the flyer.
 The system allows the user to fly in a seated, secured position and is less dependent on the rider’s balance and dexterity to fly.
-The JetPack is so stable that, once in the air, a user can even let go of the controls and stay flying in a hovering position.
+The JetPack is so stable that, once in the air, a user can let go of the controls and stay flying in a hovering position.

 Flyboard Air

-in April 2016, Zapata unveiled the Flyboard Air, a flight surfboard powered by four micro-turbines equipped with stabilizers to provide its pilots with approximately 140 km/h approximately ten minutes of flight time.
+in April 2016, Zapata unveiled the Flyboard Air, a flight surfboard powered by four micro-turbines equipped with stabilizers to provide its pilots with approximately 140 km/h ten minutes of flight time.
 In March 2017, there was a media incident: Zapata flew a Flyboard Air near Marseille Provence Airport and Airbus Helicopters in Marignane, much to the discomfort of the local flight authority.
 The Flyboard Air can fly autonomously as a plane and is subject to regulations governing the overflight of airspace.
 Zapata flew unknowingly at this time, which led to the official threat of a flight ban and temporarily threatened the further development.
 Zapata used the incident to raise consumer and investor awareness.
 By negotiating with the relevant authorities, including the military, he was allowed to continue development.
 Further development is planned in the areas of leisure, entertainment, military, medicine and industry.

-On July 14, 2019, Franky Zapata participated in the Bastille Day military parade riding his invention, the so-called "jet-powered hoverboard"; that model was powered by five turbines and fueled by kerosene.
-Three weeks later he succeeded in crossing the English Channel with his device.
-The previous attempt on 25 July had been unsuccessful, but during the second try on 4 August 2019, escorted by French Army helicopters and using a backpack fuel reservoir, he accomplished the 22 mi journey in about 20 minutes, including a fueling stop at the midpoint.
-Zapata reached a speed of 110 mph and maintained an altitude of approximately 15 m.